 Without peace and support, the crisis in South Sudan will continue to deteriorate.
 Families will remain in hiding away from their homes and their land, unable to plant, and the economy will decline further.

-The number of people at risk of hunger will continue to rise.
+The number of people at risk of hunger will increase.
 Families will die from starvation, malnutrition and disease.

 Is South Sudan getting enough assistance?

 The short answer: no.

 The UN appealed for £1 billion to assist 7.6 million people in need in 2017.
-So far, some 70 percent of the budget is funded.
+Only 73 percent of the budget was funded.